Join us at our upcoming Energy Transition Workshop on 30 July 2026, Thursday!

 5/14/20263 min read

-Prematurely pushing solutions that aren’t ready
+Prematurely push solutions that aren’t ready

 Missing signals of what could fundamentally reshape the system